SaltySeaDog/shepherd-moon/content/posts/a-deep-sea-cleaning.md

 shark that had been following the boat had now disappeared.
 My immediate reaction was

-Shark!
-What shark? Apparently, they had tried to warn me with a couple of gentle tugs on
+"Shark!
+What shark?"
+Apparently, they had tried to warn me with a couple of gentle tugs on

 my rope but didn't want to panic me unnecessarily unless the shark got closer; it had been